johnanvik/devops-colouring/SETUP.md

    - A suggested name would be a combination of the course (e.g. CPSC 3720) and the semester (Fall 2025)
 2. Create a team for the organization called "ITS DevSecOps"
     - Leave the visibility and notifications set to default values.
+1. Set the default permissions for team members to be `Write` so students can create issues.
+   - Go to `Settings`
+   - Select `Member Privilages`
+   - Set `Base permissions` to `Write`

 ## Create the ITS DevSecOps Adventure repository
 1. Return to https://github.com/johnanvik/devops-colouring